 Editorial Fellows also have access to training seminars led by editors and staff of the Walrus Foundation, in topics ranging from copy editing and magazine theory to circulation and non-profit development.
 The full-time fellowships pay $400 per week per fellow, for six months.

 The Walrus Foundation is now accepting applications for Editorial Fellowships, to commence November 9.

 We will begin reviewing applications on September 14 but will continue to accept materials until the available positions are filled.
-To apply, please submit a single PDF that includes a statement of purpose, a resumé, three writing samples, and two letters of reference to Graeme Bayliss, copy editor of The Walrus, [email protected].
+To apply, please submit a single PDF that includes a statement of purpose, a resumé, and two letters of reference to Graeme Bayliss, Copy Editor of The Walrus, [email protected].
 Qualified applicants will receive a set of tasks related to their prospective duties, along with a deadline.
 Selected applicants will then interview at the Walrus Foundation’s offices in Toronto.
 The process is competitive.

 We are eternally grateful to our founding donor, the Chawkers Foundation, for funding the inaugural Walrus Editorial Fellows, and for its support of education, training, and all things Walrus.
 Meet the current Editorial Fellows below.

 Sheima Benembarek, Joseph Fellow

 Ten years ago, Sheima left the warmth of Morocco for the Canadian winter in pursuit of a career in publishing.
 Perhaps because of the frequent whiteouts, she hasn’t looked back since.
 After graduating from Concordia University with a bachelor’s degree in literature and creative writing, she worked in the book-publishing industry in Montreal.
 More recently, she completed the Book, Magazine, and Electronic Publishing program at Centennial College, where she was also the publisher of On the Danforth magazine.
 Her love of the written word, combined with her immigrant experience and Arab heritage, fuels her journalistic ambitions.